AddJam/addjam/_drafts/2015-03-21-thoughts-on-coworking.md

 There's big plans for this community we're part of.
 We want this to become a key resource for the local tech community and something that puts Glasgow on the map as a producer of tech products and talent.

-To get involved in the coworking space drop Michael a message.
+To get involved in the coworking space or make use of it drop Michael a message.